 7.1 Contingencies If Not Re-Entering the Building

-- Staff and students will remain in the assembly area. - Senior fire warden will remain at the main building with fire service - As necessary, Senior Staff will activate Astrum's education critical incident emergency plan.
+- Staff and students will remain in the assembly area. - Senior Fire Warden/Facilities Manager will remain at the main building with fire service - As necessary, Senior Staff will activate the KPS critical incident emergency plan.